 Azerbaijan’s Ambassador, Ali Fikrat Oglu Alizada, extended President Ilham Aliyev’s invitation to President Dr. Arif Alvi, in a meeting in June 2019, and the subsequent visit to Baku reinforced the strategic relationship between the two nation-states, as can be established from President Dr. Alvi’s interview to the Azerbaijani media during his visit, wherein he closely appreciated the support of Baku with respect to Kashmir and upheld his country’s firm position of not acknowledging Armenia, as a representation of its solidarity with Azerbaijan.

-Pakistan’s President has also declared his intention of readily offering military support to Azerbaijan.
+Pakistan’s President has also declared his intention to readily offer military support to Azerbaijan.
 Pakistan has fervently supported Azerbaijan’s perspective on the Nagorno-Karabakh conflict, even initiating a fact-finding mission to the aforesaid region in 2006.
 Similarly, Azerbaijan has displayed zealous and consistent support for the Kashmir conflict since becoming a member of the Contact Group on Kashmir in 2012.

 As a member of the OIC Contact Group on Nagorno-Karabakh, Pakistan has supported Azerbaijan’s stance on the conflict—an integral part of Azerbaijan’s national territory.
 A recent example is that of the speech of the Foreign Minister of Pakistan, Shah Mahmood Qureshi, at the OIC Contact Group meeting in September 2019, directing pressure to be put on Armenia concerning the Nagorno-Karabakh region.

 Amplified Military Cooperation

 With growing development and cooperation, the prospect of greater military cooperation is to be expected.
 Despite its strategic alliances with other partners, Azerbaijan’s inclination towards military cooperation with Pakistan has only intensified.
 A nuclear state in conjunction with its expansive military assets, Pakistan has much to offer, more so when it comes to Azerbaijan, its longstanding ally.

 In May of 2003, a defence agreement between the two countries was concluded, which established annual joint military drills, particularly for special force units; the agreement has since then been zealously honoured, as can be gauged from the participation of Azerbaijani naval personnel in AMAN-2013, a Pakistani-led military exercise in the Arabian Sea, in March of 2013.